MisterGoodDeal/elgato-ambilight/README.md

 In order to work properly, you need to have the `Bonjour!` service installed on your computer.
 This service allow the discovery and the control of the light over the network.

-As you can you can change the refresh rate of the ambilight.
+As you can see you can change the refresh rate of the ambilight.
 This settings will denpends on your network and light capability at sending/receiving network requests.
 I've tested many different refresh rates and here's my conclusion:

 ### Setup
 - Tested with a computer connected to 1Gb ethernet router